edvin/fxldemo/README.md

 ### Configuration

-Include the `build` section of the deployment descriptor and customize the following properties:
+Copy the deployment descriptor and customize the following properties:

 ```xml
 <properties>